-Family therapy can take place in a counselor’s office, rehab clinic, hospital or community center.
-The therapist may arrange confidential individual sessions for each person in the household, combined with sessions for the entire family unit.
-The family may also be asked to participate in group meetings or 12-step programs with other family members, such as Al-Anon.
+Family therapy can take place in a counselor’s office, rehab clinic, hospital, or community center.
+The family therapist may arrange individual counseling sessions for each person in the household, sessions for the entire family unit, or both.
+The family may also be asked to participate in group meetings or 12-Step programs with other family members, such as Al-Anon.

 Why Family Therapy Matters